 Most nonsteroidal anti-inflammatory drugs can increase jaundice, so it is preferable to avoid them during the neonatal period in mothers of infants with jaundice.
 (Janssen 2000).

 Because there is less published information than with other drugs in the same group, safer known alternatives may be preferable, especially during the neonatal period and in cases of prematurity.

-The forms of cutaneous application have very low systemic absorption through the skin and are compatible with breastfeeding.
+TOPICAL USE: The forms of cutaneous application have very low systemic absorption through the skin and are compatible with breastfeeding.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.

 Thank you for helping to protect and promote breastfeeding.

 e-lactancia is a resource recommended by Academy of Breastfeeding Medicine - 2012 of United States of America

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM